 I started collecting comic books because of my father.
 Next to the silver age Superman comics he would read to me, the most interesting story he would tell me centered on the day he had to give them away and how he fell in love with comics.
-My father started collecting comics in the late 1950s to early 1960s.
-A time when a lot of popular DC Comics superheroes were starting their run.
-He had collected the first appearances of The Flash, Green Lantern, and the Teen Titans, to name just a few big issues in his long boxes.
+My father started collecting comics in the late 1950s to early 1960s – a time when a lot of popular DC Comics superheroes were starting their run.
+He had collected the first appearances of The Flash, Green Lantern, and the Teen Titans, to name just a few big issues in his many long boxes.
 Every week my father’s collection grew bigger and bigger until his family ultimately had to move.
-My grandfather told him that there wouldn’t be enough room for his comic collection during the moving process.
-So, one day when my father was at school, my grandfather gave away all of my dad’s comics for FREE to one of the boys in their neighborhood.
+My grandfather told him that there wouldn't be enough room for his comic book collection during the process.
+So, one day when my father was at school, my grandfather gave away all of my dad's comics – for FREE – to one of the boys in their neighborhood.

-Now, the children that grew up seeing the birth of many of our American heroes want to buy their collection back, creating a clear “want” driving this market.
-Back at the start of the comic book industry DC Comics and Marvel created limited copies of their now famous stories.
-Making these comics rarer to find and adding a little age is the main reason the prices are skyrocketing for certain issues which used to retail between ten and twelve cents at the drugstore.
+Now, the children that grew up seeing the birth of many of our American superheroes want to buy their collection back, creating a clear demand driving this growing secondary market.
+Back at the start of the comic book industry, DC Comics and Marvel created limited copies of their now famous stories.
+Making these comic books rarer to find and adding a little age is the main reason the prices are skyrocketing for certain issues which used to retail between ten and twelve cents at the drugstore.

 10. Tales of Suspense #39 – Sold at $375,000